Back to Rock Island

 Elaine’s sense of adventure waned quickly on the rickety bus, the seats without cushions, the windows that didn’t open, the packed-in passengers buried under over-filled mesh bags and smelling of soap and sweat.
 Still, she was captivated by the street scenes - zinc-roofed shacks, the curiously named, sadly stocked, unattended bars, coconut stands, school kids in pressed uniforms followed by hopeful dogs.
 “I am glad I am getting to see all of this.
 This is the real Jamaica,” she explained as night fell and her silhouette in the window mingled with the dirty yellow of street lamps, familiar fast food neon, and distant flashing red and blue.

 From Spanish Town to Kingston, a colonial history paved over and a new one sprouting up through dust and concrete.
-Now Japanese and Korean cars whizzed past Chinese owned stores, endless fields of clear and colored plastic litter that filled the Kingston sprawl from the mountains of the north and east - green ringlets of ancient, rounded volcanoes with their sides carved out for the bauxite and limestone, mined and shipped to China - to the harbor where container ships from East Asia parked and where the peninsula tipped by Port Royal extended into the Caribbean.
+Now Japanese and Korean cars whizzed past Chinese owned stores, endless fields of clear and colored plastic litter that filled the Kingston sprawl from the mountains of the north and east - green ringlets of ancient, rounded volcanoes with their sides carved out for the bauxite and limestone, mined and shipped to China - to the harbor where container ships filled with cars from East Asia parked and where the peninsula tipped by Port Royal extended into the Caribbean.
 Fast Food - KFC and Burger King and Wendy’s and Dominoes; shacks and dust and deserted bars morphing into gated communities where giant, vicious dogs growled, barked and spit at nothing.

 From the bus station, we grabbed a taxi to take us out the long road from Kingston, passed the Norman Manley Airport, and on to Port Royal.
 The driver asked if we had been there before, and Elaine didn’t answer.
 I told him that I had wanted to explore the place for a long time.
 Elaine was looking out the window as if searching for something.
 I wondered.
 I wondered a lot about Elaine and her story and now our story.
 I knew essentially nothing about love or women then.
 But I felt like I was starting to know Elaine, and I felt like Elaine knew some things about me, too.